Best Shopify SEO Strategies for Growth

 Keeping Up With SEO: Choose the Right SEO Tools

 Taking all those steps outlined above won’t matter much if you don’t keep track of your campaign’s performance.
-That starts with a Shopify Dashboard that gives you a quick glance at a store’s KPIs and other important Shopify analytics, and keeps a constant pulse on your clients’ key metrics to suss out any specific issues.
+That starts with a Shopify reporting tool that gives you a quick glance at a store’s KPIs and other important Shopify analytics, and keeps a constant pulse on your clients’ key metrics to suss out any specific issues.
 SEO reporting software in particular will track the success of your SEO strategy.

 Standard SEO practices are the bare minimum when maintaining a Shopify store.
-And the strength an agency brings to improving its SEO lies in leveraging its expertise and time to benefit its clients.
-That can range from knowing how to write lines of code to fix common SEO audit errors or writing a well-targeted blog post.
-Leveraging those strengths for your client’s Shopify site is an opportunity to make it truly shine.
+And the strength an agency brings to improving its SEO lies in leveraging its expertise and time to benefit its clients, specifically regarding how search engines index a client's Shopify store.

 Shopify eCommerce Reporting Dashboard